Capstone Wealth Partners

 Summer Before Sophomore Year

-Summer is also a great time to do that money talk we mentioned above.
+Summer (and the spring semester!) before your student’s sophomore year is also a great time to discuss money, as mentioned above.
 No school responsibilities are hanging over their heads–a good time for family talk.

 Summer is also a great time to explore interests and learn new skills at meaningful summer camps.

-As a parent, you are going to be surprised by how fast these years fly by.
-Enjoy your summer time together as a family as the journey to life after college begins to race towards the finish line in their sophomore year.
+As a parent, you will be surprised by how fast these years fly by.
+Enjoy your time together as a family as the journey to life after college begins to race towards the finish line in their sophomore year.